-To find the address of the PC running CT Viewer 2, go to $File \to Ethernet \ Configuration$ in CT Viewer 2 (Figure 3.10).
+To find the address of the PC running CT Viewer 2, go to $File \rightarrow Ethernet$ Configuration in CT Viewer 2 (Figure 3.10).
 A window will appear that will list the address or addresses of that PC.
-Enter that information into the $Add\ PC$ dialog box on the CT100B (Figure 3.11).
+Enter that information into the Add PC dialog box on the CT100B (Figure 3.11).